spatie/laravel-livewire-wizard/README.md

 ## Alternatives

+Our package is headless, meaning it does not provide UI, but it offers functions to easily build any UI you want.
+If you do not wish to build your own UI, you could consider using [vildanbina/livewire-wizard](https://github.com/vildanbina/livewire-wizard), which  includes pre-built navigation and CSS.

-If you're using [Filament](https://filamentphp.com), take a look at [the built-in wizard functionality](https://filamentphp.com/docs/2.x/forms/layout#wizard).
+[Filament](https://filamentphp.com) users could also take a look at [the built-in wizard functionality](https://filamentphp.com/docs/2.x/forms/layout#wizard).

 ## Changelog